 The Transportation Infrastructure Finance and Innovation Act (TIFIA) program provides credit assistance for qualified projects of regional and national significance.
 Many surface transportation projects - highway, transit, railroad, intermodal freight, airport and port access - are eligible for assistance.
 Eligible applicants include state and local governments, transit agencies, railroad companies, special authorities, special districts, and private entities.
 The TIFIA credit program is designed to fill market gaps and leverage substantial private co-investment by providing supplemental and subordinate capital.
 Each dollar of Federal funds can provide up to $15 in TIFIA credit assistance and support up to $50 in transportation infrastructure investment.

-Under this program, the Department is authorized to provide direct loans and loan guarantees up to $35.0 billion to finance development of railroad infrastructure.
-Not less than $7.0 billion is reserved for projects benefiting freight railroads other than Class I carriers.
+Under this program, the Department is authorized to provide direct loans and loan guarantees up to $35 billion to finance development of railroad infrastructure.
+Not less than $7 billion is reserved for projects benefiting freight railroads other than Class I carriers.
 Direct loans can fund up to 100 percent of a railroad project with repayment periods of up to 35 years (in some cases, 75 years) and interest rates equal to the cost of borrowing to the government.
 Eligible borrowers include railroads, state and local governments, government-sponsored authorities and corporations, joint ventures that include at least one railroad, and limited option freight shippers who intend to construct a new rail connection.